 This show is really attuned to teenagers and young adults alike.
 Youth is a very prime time when sexual exploration and urges come out.
 I feel this show teaches the values of sexual health and learning about your wants and needs in the bedroom with a romantic partner or partners.
 There is more power in embracing sexual conversation than shunning it.
 Young adults are the focus, however, I also see this show as an introduction for older adults to understand themselves when it comes to adult sex and also being able to openly discuss sex with their children.

 A British TV series created by Nick Payne and has 1 season.

 A psychoanalytic therapist Joy and her husband Alan navigate their new open marriage.
-Explores reasons why people have sex and what they could get out of it: power, control, happiness, coping with things such as grief.
+Explores reasons why people have sex and what they could get out of it: power, control, happiness, and coping with things such as grief.
 It grapples with monogamy and its desire and practicality.
-Slow-paced but has meaningful dialogue examine the modern-day marriage and makes it a sex-positive show.
+Slow-paced but has meaningful dialogue that examines modern-day marriage and makes it a sex-positive show.

 This show is on my Netflix list.

 An anthological 3 season series created by Joe Swanberg

 This anthology is a modern labyrinth on love, sex, technology, and culture.
 It centers around different couples in Chicago.
 It explores their day-to-day life.
 You can always catch up where you left off with this series.
 It explores relationships, intimacy, and connection, through the negative and positive times it works out.
 We are all complex human beings; this includes our sex lives.